The Home

 ☘ Fáilte!
 (Welcome)

-I’m from the Boston, MA area and I started my build a little over ten years ago.
+I’m from the Boston, MA area and I started my build out almost fifteen years ago.
 I knew very little about the “intricacies” of Irish pubs early on.
-All I knew was I liked going to them, I liked a good stout, and I liked the music you often find at the good ones.
+All I knew was I liked going to them, I liked a good stout, and I liked the music you often find at the more authentic ones.
 Naturally, as you take more of an interest and visit more and more of them (with an ever-increasing critical eye), – and just talk to people, you learn a few things.
 Trips to Ireland and watching the pub-item market also help to build one’s know-how on the topic.
 I figured what I learned could help others, so that’s the purpose of this site – sharing what I can, all in good fun.
 I’ll mention also that I’m just a regular guy and not a website designer, so nothing fancy here.
 I also do freely admit I’m not god’s gift to Irish pub knowledge.
 Your creativity may far exceed mine.

 cad a líonann na súile líonann an croí